wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 ### Running Fly Commands

-If you would like to run arbitrary Fly commands (e.g. `flyctl secrets list` for your server app), you can run them like so:
+If want to run arbitrary Fly commands (e.g. `flyctl secrets list` for your server app), here's how to do it:
 ```shell
 wasp deploy fly cmd secrets list --context server
 ```

 ### Mutliple Fly Organizations

-If you have multiple orgs, you can specify a `--org` option.
+If you have multiple organizations, you can specify a `--org` option.
 For example: `wasp deploy fly launch my-wasp-app mia --org hive`